mujtabachang/sentence-consecutive-or-remote-change-detection/README.md

-# detect-sentence-change
+# sentence-consecutive-or-remote-change-detection

-Detect changes in two difference sentences, addition or deletion of words and shifting of words using HTML + jQuery + Bootstrap
+This lets you help detect changes in a sentence which are consecutive and remote using HTML + jQuery + Bootstrap